Laura Schwartz: White House years

 After the White House, Schwartz traveled with President Clinton for his lecture series and foundation work, and she began speaking professionally and appearing on television.
 She founded her company White House Strategies in Chicago in 2001.
 She also served as a senior advisor to the 2004 Presidential campaign of former Senator John Kerry and Trip Director to Teresa Kerry.

 Television

 Schwartz is an international television commentator having been a contributor at the Fox News Channel, CBS News and The Early Show, and CNN’s Larry King Live.
 She also appears on the BBC and Sir David Frost’s Frost Over the World.

+Since 2020, Schwartz has been a regular contributor to the Australian National morning shows on Channel 9, Today and Today Extra, often commenting on political news from USA.

 From 2004 through 2007, Schwartz was an on-air contributor for the Fox News Channel.
 She appeared weekly on different Fox News Channel programs including The O'Reilly Factor, Hannity & Colmes and The Cost of Freedom.
 In 2007, Schwartz went to CNN as a special correspondent for Larry King Live.
 She covered the presidential primary elections through the summer of 2008.
 After CNN, Schwartz was a contributor to the CBS Early Show with her segment Trail Mix for the 2008 Presidential election and covered the inauguration of President Barack Obama.